-- The beneficiary has a mobility limitation that significantly impairs his and/or her ability to participate in one or more mobility-related activities of daily living (MRADLs) such as toileting, feeding, dressing, grooming, and bathing in customary locations in the home, that would be alleviated by the mobility device.
-A mobility limitation is one that: - a) Prevents the beneficiary from accomplishing a MRADL entirely - b) Places the beneficiary at reasonably determined heightened risk of morbidity or mortality secondary to the attempts to perform an MRADL, - c) Prevents the beneficiary from completing an MRADL within a reasonable time frame - 2) The absence of other conditions that limit the beneficiary's ability to perform MRADL at home is considered medically necessary if the other condition prevents completion of tasks even with a wheelchair. - a) Some examples are the significant impairment of cognition or judgment and/or vision. - b) For these beneficiaries, the provision of a wheelchair might not enable them to perform MRADL if the co-morbidity prevents effective use of the wheelchair or reasonable completion of the tasks even with a wheelchair. - 3) If other limitations exist, the beneficiary must be ameliorated or compensated sufficiently such that the additional provision of mobility equipment will be reasonably expected to materially improve the individual's ability to perform MRADL in the home.
+- 1. The beneficiary has a mobility limitation that significantly impairs the ability to participate in one or more mobility-related activities of daily living (MRADLs) such as toileting, feeding, dressing, grooming, and bathing in customary locations in any setting in which normal life activities take place, that would be alleviated by the mobility device.
+A mobility limitation is one that: - Prevents the beneficiary from accomplishing a MRADL entirely. - Places the beneficiary at reasonably determined heightened risk of morbidity or mortality secondary to the attempts to perform an MRADL. - Prevents the beneficiary from completing an MRADL within a reasonable time frame. - 2.
+The absence of other conditions that limit the beneficiary's ability to perform MRADL at any setting in which normal life activities take place is considered medically necessary if the other condition prevents completion of tasks even with a wheelchair: - Some examples are significant impairment of cognition or judgment and/or vision. - For these beneficiaries, the provision of a wheelchair might not enable them to perform MRADL if the co-morbidity prevents effective use of the wheelchair or reasonable completion of the tasks even with a wheelchair. - 3.
+If other limitations exist, the beneficiary must be ameliorated or compensated sufficiently such that the additional provision of mobility equipment will be reasonably expected to materially improve the individual's ability to perform MRADL in any setting in which normal life activities take place: - A caretaker, for example a family member, may be compensatory, if consistently available in any setting in which normal life activities take place and willing and able to safely operate and transfer to and from the wheelchair and to transport the beneficiary using the wheelchair.
+The caretaker's need to use a wheelchair to assist the beneficiary in the MRADL is to be considered in this determination. - If the amelioration or compensation requires the beneficiary's compliance with treatment, for example medications or therapy, substantive non-compliance, whether willing or involuntary, may be grounds for determination that a wheelchair does not meet medical necessity criteria if the non-compliance results in the beneficiary continuing to have a significant limitation.
+It may be determined that partial compliance results in adequate amelioration or compensation for the appropriate use of mobility assistive equipment. - 4.
+The beneficiary must demonstrate the capability and the willingness to consistently operate the device safely:

-- a) A caretaker, for example a family member, may be compensatory, if consistently available in the beneficiary's home and willing and able to safely operate and transfer him or her to and from the wheelchair and to transport the beneficiary using the wheelchair.
-The caretaker's need to use a wheelchair to assist the beneficiary in the MRADL is to be considered in this determination. - b) If the amelioration or compensation requires the beneficiary's compliance with treatment, for example medications or therapy, substantive non-compliance, whether willing or involuntary, may be grounds for determination that a wheelchair does not meet medical necessity criteria if the non-compliance results in the beneficiary continuing to have a significant limitation.
-It may be determined that partial compliance results in adequate amelioration or compensation for the appropriate use of mobility assistive equipment. - 4) The beneficiary must demonstrate the capability and the willingness to consistently operate the device safely. - a) Safety considerations include personal risk to the beneficiary as well as risk to others.
-The determination of safety may need to occur several times during the process as the consideration focuses on a specific device. - b) A history of unsafe behavior in other venues may be considered. - 5) The beneficiary's mobility limitation cannot be sufficiently resolved by the use of an appropriately-fitted cane or walker. - a) The cane or walker must be appropriately fitted to the beneficiary for this evaluation. - b) The beneficiary's ability to safely use a cane or walker must be assessed.
+- Safety considerations include personal risk to the beneficiary as well as risk to others.
+The determination of safety may need to occur several times during the process as the consideration focuses on a specific device. - A history of unsafe behavior in other venues may be considered. - 5.
+The beneficiary's mobility limitation cannot be sufficiently resolved using an appropriately fitted cane or walker: - The cane or walker must be appropriately fitted to the beneficiary for this evaluation. - The beneficiary's ability to safely use a cane or walker must be assessed.